uswds/web-components/CONTRIBUTING.md

 >
 > **This repo is currently in beta and not yet ready for community code contributions.**
 >
 > While the USWDS core team works through decisions about architecture and style, we'd ask that you do not submit pull requests.
-Instead, we plesae contribute by sharing your bug reports, ideas, concerns, questions, and experiences with the USWDS core team and community as we describe below.
+Instead, please contribute by sharing your bug reports, ideas, concerns, questions, and experiences with the USWDS core team and community as we describe below.

 ## How can I contribute?